kosl/ihipp-examples/docs/week1.md

 $$S = \frac{1}{1-p+p/N}$$

-where $$N$$ is the number of processors.
-You can deduce that for a large value of $$N$$ this expression is approximated by the expression given first.
+where `N` is the number of processors.
+You can deduce that for a large value of `N` this expression is approximated by the expression given first.
 For the cyan curve (95% parallel portion of the code), one can observe the maximum speed up of 20x for a large number of processors.
 A nearly 20x speed up is already achieved with about 500 processors, hence using more than 500 processors will not result in much gain of the speed up.

 The latter raises the question, why would one invest in one million of processors, if we see that even the best or one of the best programs that are running 95% in parallel, are just going 20x faster?
 The answer can be given by Gustafson's law that actually interprets the currently available hardware, e.g., if 100, 1000 or a million processors are available to the user.